Skip to main content

 Research Interests:

-I am most interested in physical microscopy techniques such as surface plasmon resonance imaging, quantitative phase imaging, and enhanced darkfield imaging.
-Basic research, clinical assays, and biomanufacturing industry need measurement techniques like these that are reproducible, quantitative and non-invasive.
+I have also worked with physical microscopy techniques such as surface plasmon resonance imaging, quantitative phase imaging, and enhanced darkfield imaging.

 Research Areas: